micropython-IMU/micropython-bno055/README.md

  * `config(dev, value=None)` `dev` is the device: must be `ACC`, `GYRO` or `MAG` (constants defined in bno055_help.py).
 The `value` arg may be an integer holding the raw value for the configuration register or a tuple.
 The tuple contains human readable values which are converted to a register value.
+See below for details specific to each sensor.

 The default value of `None` causes no change to be made.
 In each case the method returns the raw register value as it was before any change was made: